Lightning-Universe/lightning-flash/docs/source/reference/text_embedder.rst

 The Task
 ********
 This task consists of creating a Sentence Embedding.
 That is, a vector of sentence representations which can be used for a downstream task.
-The  :class:`~flash.text.TextEmbedder` implementation is adopted from `https://github.com/UKPLab/sentence-transformers/blob/master/sentence_transformers/models/Transformer.py`
+The  :class:`~flash.text.TextEmbedder` implementation is adapted from `https://github.com/UKPLab/sentence-transformers/blob/master/sentence_transformers/models/Transformer.py`
 ------

 *******